KiLOIG/catnip/README.md

 # catnip v2 branch

+This branch takes over where the `fuck-vertx` branch left off.

 This is, obviously, very much a WIP.
 Don't expect stuff to work or even necessarily make sense.
 The point of this branch is to try to move towards a fairly-explicit set of goals for how catnip should be "shaped." catnip v1 already allows for "modular" usage; what I'm aiming